 Hughes was born to Thomas and Jane Augusta Bond Hughes on February 11, 1855, in Henry County, near Cambridge, Illinois.
-His family would later move to Mound City, Kansas, where he was only able to attend school on rare occasions since he was kept busy working the family farm.
+His family would later move to Mound City, Kansas, where he could only attend school on rare occasions since he was kept busy working the family farm.

-In May 1886, a band of thieves was stealing horses from Hughes and his neighbors, and John was determined to find them.
+In May 1886, a band of thieves stole horses from Hughes and his neighbors, and John was determined to find them.
 Using skills he had learned as a trapper, he followed them to New Mexico.
-When he found them, he killed two of the men, captured the rest of them along with the stolen horses, and returned them to Texas.
+When he found them, he killed two men, captured the rest of them along with the stolen horses, and returned them to Texas.
 Word of his single-handed capture brought him to the attention of local Texas Ranger Ira Aten.
-In July 1887, Hughes accompanied Ranger Aten in the pursuit of a murderer named Judd Roberts.
-When the men found Roberts it resulted in a gunfight, in which the murderer was killed.
+In July 1887, Hughes accompanied Ranger Aten in pursuing a murderer named Judd Roberts.
+When the men found Roberts, it resulted in a gunfight in which the murderer was killed.

-At the recommendation of Ira Aten, Hughes was recruited into the Texas Rangers and he was sworn into Company D, Frontier Battalion in August 1887.
+At the recommendation of Ira Aten, Hughes was recruited into the Texas Rangers and was sworn into Company D, Frontier Battalion, in August 1887.
 He was assigned to Camp Wood, where he spent most of his time watching for smugglers and outlaws trying to flee the country along the Texas-Mexico border.
-During this time Hughes gained a reputation as a relentless pursuer of outlaws.
-In 1890, Hughes and the rest of Company D were assigned to protect the silver mine in Shafter, Texas and in 1893, he was made a sergeant in charge of a ranger detachment at Alpine.
-During this time, the infamous killer James Miller was hatching a plan to kill Reeves County Sheriff Bud Frazer in Pecos, Texas and Hughes and his men were asked to help stop the assignation attempt.
+During this time, Hughes gained a reputation as a relentless pursuer of outlaws.
+In 1890, Hughes and the rest of Company D were assigned to protect the silver mine in Shafter, Texas, and in 1893, he was made a sergeant in charge of a ranger detachment at Alpine.
+During this time, the infamous killer James Miller was hatching a plan to kill Reeves County Sheriff Bud Frazer in Pecos, Texas, and Hughes and his men were asked to help stop the assignation attempt.
 The Rangers arrested the men before the plot could take place.

 When his unit of the Frontier Battalion was abolished in 1900, he was made a senior captain and worked out of the Ranger headquarters in Austin.
-Later, Western novelist Zane Grey, who had heard of Hughes exploits with the Texas Rangers started to ride with him.
-Grey encouraged Hughes to talk about his life including stories of trail drives, gunfights, and his the Texas Rangers.
-In 1914, Grey published the book The Lone Star Ranger, dedicating it to John Hughes and his fellow lawmen.
+Later, Western novelist Zane Grey, who had heard of Hughes’s exploits with the Texas Rangers, started to ride with him.
+Grey encouraged Hughes to talk about his life, including stories of trail drives, gunfights, and the Texas Rangers.
+In 1914, Grey published The Lone Star Ranger, dedicating it to John Hughes and his fellow lawmen.
 The title character and the book would later become the inspiration for the Lone Ranger character, who would appear in radio and television programs, books, films, and comics.

 Hughes had never married, and by the 1940s, he was in poor health and was forced to move in with a niece in Austin.
 Depressed and alone, he took his own life on June 3, 1947, at the age of 92.
 He was buried in the State Cemetery.